Emergency Assistance for Renters

 - Be a renter living in Wake County;

-- Have an income that does not exceed 80% of area median income (AMI);
+- Have an income that does not exceed 80 percent of area median income (AMI);

 - Have been economically impacted during the COVID-19 pandemic period;